 Continental Tire the Americas LLC has released its first full line of construction tires with factory-embedded sensors for monitoring pressure and temperature to the North American market.

-The new tires are the Conti HSC 3 steer/all-position tire, Conti HDC 3 drive tire, and Conti HAC 3 all-position tire.
+The new “intelligent” tires are the Conti HSC 3 steer/all-position tire with a matching retread, the Conti HDC 3 drive tire with a matching retread, and Conti HAC 3 all-position tire.

-Conti HSC 3, a heavy truck, steer/all-position, construction tire, delivers significant benefits over its predecessor, HSC1, including an estimated 11% mileage improvement.
+Conti HSC 3, a steer/all-position construction tire, delivers significant benefits over its predecessor, HSC1, including an estimated 11% mileage improvement, according to Continental officials.

 Built on Continental’s 3G casing for reduced heat build-up and improved retreadability, the tire also features a wider tread platform to increase mileage.
-The off-road belt package delivers improved penetration resistance.
-New cap/base tread compounds deliver a 100% improvement in cuts to the belt during cut-and-chip testing, as well as reducing heat build-up.
+Its off-road belt package provides improved penetration resistance.
+And Continental says the tire’s new cap/base tread compounds delivered a 100% improvement in belt cut reduction during cut-and-chip testing, as well as reduced heat build-up.

-With a casing designed to resist irregular wear, a self-cleaning tread pattern, and a rugged 4-belt package to resist impacts, bruises, and penetrations, the Conti HAC 3 is designed to deliver maximum hours of service.
-The increased sidewall gauge provides for road hazard protection.
+With a casing designed to resist irregular wear, a self-cleaning tread pattern, and a four-belt package to resist impacts, bruises, and penetrations, the Conti HAC 3 delivers maximum hours of service, according to Continental officials.
+Its increased sidewall gauge adds road hazard protection.

 The Conti HAC 3 is currently available in the following sizes: 385/65R22.5 LRL at 22/32-inch tread depth, and 425/65R22.5 LRL at 24/32-inch tread depth.

 Continental officials say the Conti HAC 3 is intended to compete against the Michelin XZY 3, Bridgestone M854, and Goodyear G296 MSA tires.